Code-Institute-Submissions/personal-website/README.md

 - I have used Andre Firchow's CSS percentage circles [here](http://circle.firchow.net/).
 As a CDN was not available i had to download the stylesheet named `circle.css`
   I needed to add more color styles as I had a very small selection, Any code i have edited I have moved into my own CSS file `style.css` marked with a comment to let people know where the original code came from.
-- The timeline was sourced from [Best jQuery](https://bestjquery.com/tutorial/timeline/demo50/)
+- The timeline was sourced from [Best jQuery](https://bestjquery.com/tutorial/timeline/demo50/).
+The code was then edited as desired and made to look and fit with my portfolios design.
 - Colour palette chosen with the help of [Canva](https://www.canva.com/colors/color-palette-generator/)
 - For the scrollbar styling I used this tutorial from [W3schools](https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp)